 - Line series 1300 is for additional third-party closing charges including inspectors’ fees, surveyors’ fees, and fees for additional escrow services such as a separate possession or repair escrow.

 Compare the HUD-1 to Your Good Faith Estimate

 As mentioned, you can use the HUD-1 to confirm that the actual loan and closing charges haven’t jumped from the estimated charges you were shown on the Good Faith Estimate (GFE).
 To make this task easier, the law requires the escrowee to reference line items on the GFE within the corresponding line items on the HUD-1.

 Page 3 of the HUD-1 shows the detailed comparison.
 The law also prohibits increases in the loan origination fees, points, and transfer taxes from the amounts shown on the GFE, and requires that government recording charges, and charges for third-party services where the third-party is selected by the lender or the seller, such as appraisal fees, credit reporting fees, tax service fees, flood certifications, prepaid mortgage insurance, and title insurance premiums, never increase greater than 10% from the estimate.
 The GFE form, including an explanation of which charges cannot change, can be found on the HUD website.

-With all the stress of closing and moving, you may not notice an error in the HUD-1, or an unexpected fee, or fee increase from the GFE, until after it's over.
+With all the stress of closing and moving, you may not have noticed an error in the HUD-1, or an unexpected fee, or fee increase from the GFE, until after it's over.
 In such case, do not hesitate to contact the attorney who assisted you at your closing, or if you did not have one, the escrowee, or even the lender directly.
 Your lender should address any concerns about unlawful increases in settlement fees right away, because it is legally obligated to reimburse you for these.
 If your loan or closing officer does not help you, ask to speak to someone in the compliance department.